Welsh 3000s: Background

 The length of this challenge (from the first peak to the last) is about 26 mi, but including the walk to and from any start point, it will total some 30 mi.
 Most people undertaking the challenge walk it, and many achieve it in much less than 24 hours.
 The record for the challenge (from first peak to last) stands at 4 hours 10 minutes and 48 seconds, set by Finlay Wild in 2019.
 On 5 August 1989 a ladies' record was set by Angela Carson with a time of 5 hours 28 minutes and 21 seconds.
 On 17/18 June 1978 John Wagstaff of West Bromwich Mountaineering Club completed a triple crossing in 22 hours 49 minutes, a feat which has yet to be repeated.

 The walk is also known as "The 14 Peaks": Carnedd Gwenllian (or "Garnedd Uchaf") is not always included, as it has the least relative height, being little more than a bump on the ridge rather than a separate summit in its own right.
 Many people choose to make the small diversion to include it on their traverse.
 There is also an option to include a sixteenth top, Castell y Gwynt in the Glyder range, which has been reclassified as a Nuttall since a survey in 2007.

 The Snowdonia Society maintains a public database of persons visiting the 14 peaks in a single journey.

 The Challenge

 The Welsh 3000s Challenge involves standing on top of all the 3000 ft peaks within 24 hours, using no transport.
 While challengers can choose any route and summit the mountains in any order, anyone seeking to beat the record must start on Snowdon.
 Many walkers and runners prefer the alternative route, starting with Crib Goch, then visiting Garnedd Ugain before summiting Snowdon.
+Given that the climb up Snowdon makes up for about 23% of the total ascent, and clock doesn't start until you leave Snowdon's summit, this alternative route does miss out on an opportunity to rest after completing what is the biggest climb of the day.
 Some challengers ascend Snowdon the night before, and sleep on the summit; others use the Mountain Railway to ascend Snowdon.
 Those who wish to climb all the mountains, rather than just standing at all the summits, often choose the Crib Goch route, starting at Pen-y-pass.